 The Dachshund dog breed is more likely to be affected by seasonal pollen than other dog breeds.

-Your dachshund could be allergic to fleas, dust mites, and many other insect bites!
-From a flea bite, they can develop a condition called Flea Allergy Dermatitis.
-If you notice any itchy bumps near your dog’s tail, neck, back, or belly, these awful bug bites may have caused a bad reaction.
+Your Dachshund could be allergic to bug bites!
+A bite from a flea or dust mite can develop into a condition called Flea Allergy Dermatitis.
+If you notice any itchy bumps near your dog’s tail, neck, back, or belly, your pup may have had an allergic reaction to a bug bite.

-When my 1 year old dachshund puppy, Eko, received his Rabies booster shot from the vet, he had a bad allergic reaction within 45 minutes.
+When my 1 year old Dachshund puppy, Eko, received his rabies booster shot from the vet, he had a bad allergic reaction within 45 minutes.

 I rushed him back to the vet and they had to put him on IV’s to get his system back to normal.
 This was a very frightening experience for me, but luckily we didn’t lose him.

-Now, Eko only receives the core vaccines from the vet and he has to have a series of Benadryl before and after his shots.
+Now, Eko only receives the core vaccines from the vet and he has to have a series of Benadryl meds before and after his shots.
 I also have the vet watch him for about an hour after the shot…while I go pick up some doggie toys at the store.

-Environmental and Chemical Agents can cause your dachshund to have itchy skin and constantly chew and lick their paws.
+Environmental and Chemical Agents can cause your Dachshund to have itchy skin and constantly chew and lick their paws.